Four-Calendar Café: Background

 Fraser and Guthrie ended their 13-year relationship in 1993.
 The band explained that Four-Calendar Café was a response to the turmoil that had engulfed them in that period, with Guthrie entering rehab and quitting alcohol and drugs, and Fraser undergoing psychotherapy.

 The album distinguishes itself as one of the group's more direct and pop-oriented releases, with vocalist Elizabeth Fraser's lyrics more intelligible than usual.
 Guthrie claimed "I’ve consciously been stripping things back.
 In the past, I’ve always wanted one more overdub, one more melody, because I’m terrible for thinking that my music isn’t good enough.
 So if I put in a few more frilly overdubs, then it’ll be all right.
-These one’s are more substantial.
+These ones are more substantial.
 The ideas are more focused".
 Fraser said "I tend to go from one extreme to the other.
 To go from an album like ‘Blue Bell Knoll,’ which is so heavily disguised and removed from reality to ‘Heaven or Las Vegas,’ or even more to this one, where everything on it is in English and it's all audible...it is extreme, I think.
 But it seems important for me to do that".

 Raymonde later spoke highly of the album, claiming that "I think it’s an amazing record, and I think people will probably realise that many, many years in the future.
 It was such a departure from what we’d done before.
 And the fact that it wasn’t on 4AD, and the fact that we’d jumped ship and we were on the other side, with the enemy, on a major label, I think people were sort of like, ‘Oh, that can’t be any good.’
 But I think in time people will realise what a great album ‘Four-Calendar Café’ is.
 Because I think it's beautiful".